California Current and Ocean Awareness

 When it comes to the great mystery that is the ocean, it is always best to arm yourself with as much knowledge as possible.

-And a great place to start is by understanding the consistent currents that are characteristic of the western coast of California.
+A great place to start is by understanding the consistent California currents.
+The ones characteristic of the western coast of California.

-Due to the North American coastline, it is considered an Eastern boundary current.
-In addition, it is considered one of five major coastal currents associated with strong upwelling zones and is part of the North Pacific Gyre, a large swirling current that occupies the northern basin of the Pacific.
+Due to the North American coastline, this California current is considered an Eastern boundary current.
+In addition, it is considered one of five major coastal currents associated with strong upwelling zones.
+And is part of the North Pacific Gyre, a large swirling current that occupies the northern basin of the Pacific.

 What its Movement Means

-Since it is a north-to-south running current, the water that ends up along the California coast results in much cooler ocean temperatures compared to sections on the east coast of the US.
+Since this California current is a north-to-south running current, the water that ends up along the California coast results in much cooler ocean temperatures compared to sections on the east coast of the US.
 This also results in cooler summer temperatures on the west coast as compared to the east.

 Example: Half Moon Bay at 37°N has no month with an average high above 67 °F (19 °C) and San Francisco often stays below 70 °F (21 °C) in summer, while Virginia Beach, VA, close to the same latitude, has high temperatures above 80 °F (27 °C) in summer. (source)

-Combine its movements with consistent northwesterly wind and there is often an extensive upwelling of colder sub-surface waters that work to also cool the water temperatures year-round.
-This mechanism is also what causes California’s coastal fogs and will drop the water temperatures in comparison to east coast summer temperatures.
+Combine its movements with consistent northwesterly wind and there is often an extensive upwelling of colder sub-surface waters.
+These work to also cool the water temperatures year-round.
+This mechanism is also what causes California’s coastal fogs.
+And will drop the water temperatures in comparison to east coast summer temperatures.

 There is some good news despite the cooler water temps.
-Due to the upwelling caused by the current and the winds, the waters bring nutrient-rich sediments to the surface that support large populations of whales, seabirds, and fish species.
+Due to the upwelling caused by the current and the winds, the waters bring nutrient-rich sediments to the surface.
+These support large populations of whales, seabirds, and fish species.

 So, for all you nature lovers out there - the California coast is the place to go if you want to spot a whale in the wild!